skylarbsandler/Launch-Mod2-AnimalTracker/README.md

     Assert.Equal("Nile", dog.Name);
 }

+[Fact]
+public void Dod_Eat_CorrectlyChangesIsHungrytoFalse()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");
+    dog.Eat();
+    Assert.False(dog.IsHungry);

+[Fact]
+public void Dog_Sleep_CorrectlyChangesISHungrytoTrue()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");
+    dog.Sleep();
+    Assert.True(dog.IsHungry);
+}

+[Fact]
+public void Dog_Speak_CorrectlyReturnsString()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");
+    Assert.Equal("Bark Bark!", dog.Speak());
+}
 ```

 5. What is a merge conflict, and when might you encounter one?
+A merge conflict occurs when you are trying to merge (or combine) different branches of the same prioject.
+The different branches have code on the same lines so Github or VS does not know
+which version of the code to accept into the main file.
+When a merge conflict occurs, you need to manually decide and update the code to let GH/VS know what you want the main branch to look like.
+This often happens when multiple developers are working on branches of the same project and updating the same files then try to combine their conflicting code.

-1. You and a partner are working on a project together.
+6. You and a partner are working on a project together.
 Your partner is working on aa-branch; you are working on bb-branch.
 In as much detail as possible, describe how you both would get your work combined onto the main branch.
+Both partners would need to:
+- Committ and pish their respective branches to Github.
+- Create seperate pull requests to merge their respective branches into the main branch.
+- One, or both, partners are likely to receive a merge conflict if their added/updated code on the same lines in the same file.
+Those merge conflicts need to be resolved.
+- Each partner would then review and comment their partner's PR to approve and complete the merges into the main branch.

-1. Why is it good practice to have someone else approve and/or merge your PR?
+7. Why is it good practice to have someone else approve and/or merge your PR?

 **Before moving on to the next section, commit your work and push your main branch!**